jmcurran/NZSA-IASC-Prog/docs/02-Tuesday.md

 The New Zealand Crime and Victims Survey (NZCVS) is introduced to fill this knowledge gap.
-The survey which is currently on the pilot phase was designed to meet the recommendations of Statistics New Zealand and key stakeholders’ demand.
-It will interview about 8,000 of New Zealand residents aged from 15 years old and aims to: provide information about the extent (volumes and prevalence) and nature of crime and victimisation in New Zealand; provide geographical break-down of victimisation; provide extensive victims’ demographics; measure how much crime gets reported to Police; understand the experiences of victims; measure crime trends in New Zealand.
+The survey which is currently on the pilot phase was designed to meet the recommendations of Statistics New Zealand and key stakeholders' demand.
+It will interview about 8,000 of New Zealand residents aged from 15 years old and aims to: provide information about the extent (volumes and prevalence) and nature of crime and victimisation in New Zealand; provide geographical break-down of victimisation; provide extensive victims' demographics; measure how much crime gets reported to Police; understand the experiences of victims; measure crime trends in New Zealand.